 Remember that ergonomic reach zones extend both vertically and horizontally, and tasks performed below shoulder height are less fatiguing than those that take place higher up.
 Routinely used tools and parts should be placed within horizontal reach and work zones whenever possible.
 If reaches become excessive, engineers should consider splitting the assembly operation into two separate tasks.

 Also, whereas in a traditional workstation, parts and tools tend to spread out horizontally across a work surface, in a lean workstation, there is a more vertical presentation so tools and parts are closer to the operator.
-"This reduces space and wasted time spent looking for materials," says Eric Dotson, general manager for GWS Inc. (Kennesaw, GA).
+"This reduces space and wasted time spent looking for materials," says Eric Dotson, general manager for Treston.

 Throughout this process, keep in mind that it may be necessary to determine whether it's more important for operators to be able to access tools or parts more efficiently.
 In a high-volume situation, for example, the key may be easy access to the different components that go into each assembly.
 On the other hand, in a low-throughput environment where a single operator may be performing a number of different operations on a single workpiece, access to assembly tools may be the priority.

 Finally, don't forget your operators.
-John O'Kelly, vice president of sales at workstations manufacturer Production Basics (Watertown, MA), suggests that assemblers carefully examine how a procedure is being performed and ask operators a series of questions, such as: What are your pains or annoyances?
+John O'Kelly, president of Newcastle Systems, suggests that assemblers carefully examine how a procedure is being performed and ask operators a series of questions, such as: What are your pains or annoyances?
 How does the workstation fit within the facility environment?
 What happens before and after the product arrives at the workstation?
 What do you want to change about the work area?
 What do you like about it?